Highway Department

 The Town of Stark Highway Department has been working on keeping the Town of Stark’s town roads in good shape for the public to travel.
 There is now new signs on Cemetery Road from Jordanville Road heading East.
 Cemetery Road is now a dead-end road and will be open to local traffic only in the east direction.
 Cemeterey Road will end at Apple Lane as a two lane road and there will be signs identifying the end of two-way traffic.
 From Route 80 to the west, the Cemeterey Road will be one lane and one way from the Van Hornesville Cemetery to Apple Lane.
 This move was necessary as the road isn't wide enough to support two-lane traffic in the summer time.
 This portion of the road is seasonal in the winter and has been for many years.
 The seasonal road receives no maintenance from November 1 to April 1 and is closed to all traffic during the winter.

 The Town was awarded a grant for $500,000.00 to construct a sand/salt barn for the Highway Department to store the town and county sand pile undercover.
 This building will help to prevent run-off from the sand pile into nearby streams.
 Cost of the facility is approximately $560,600.00.
 The style building considered is a Britespan offered by Eagle Associates of Cazenovia, LLC.
 Hybrid Solutions also met with the Town and bid on the project.
 Both companies have bid contracts with New York State through Sourcewell The total cost of construction is to be paid up-front before reimbursement is made to the Town in the form of a grant.
 Jerry Stucchi of JGK Associates in Schuyler assisted the Town in writing the grant application.
 The Town is now in line for $500,000.00 grant for the cost of site plan review, land preparation and purchase, construction material, equipment rental and labor associated with the total cost of the project, as well as the cost of the building itself.
-The property was owned by Narine Naidoo and the Town Board purchased the property on September 20, 2025.
+The Town Board purchased the property on September 20, 2025, and and the purchased property joins the current Town property.
 The two acre property in question is directly behind the Town of Stark Highway Department Garage located on 703 Elwood Road in Starkville.